billmurrin/graylog-plugin-quickvaluesplus-widget/README.md

 - Terms can be hyperlinked - drill-down into a Term search and view the results.
 - Term searches can be opened inside of a new window.
 - Can exclude a Term from the Query using a button - Negate a search term directly from the widget (*Requires dashboard edit permissions*)
-- **New in 3.1** - Term hyperlinks, Remove from query, and Open Term search in new window buttons can be hidden - very customizable!
+- **3.1/4.0** - Term hyperlinks, Remove from query, and Open Term search in new window buttons can be hidden - very customizable!

 *Customize your dashboards*
 ![alt text](https://i.imgur.com/GSm9Yb1.png "Dashboard customization")